 Disclosure: This post contains affiliate links.

-Vegan Vanilla Cake with Rich Chocolate Frosting.
+Vegan Birthday Cake with the Best Chocolate Frosting.

 Ingredients